yesmarket/ansible-lab/README.md

 There's a Terraform output variable `awx_location`.
 Once the Terraform script is complete, open a web browser and navigate to the specified AWX location.

 You can login as the admin user with a username of `admin`.
-On completion of the Terraform script, the default AWX admin password will be output to `awx_admin_password`.
+There were some challenges getting the AWX admin password to display as a Terraform output variable, so I just echo it out as part of the remote-exec provisioner in the `get_awx_admin_password` null resource (which runs after the ansible-control-node VM is provisioned and the custom_data init script has completed).
+It will appear near the end of the Terraform logs.

 Once you login for the first time, it's probably a good idea to change the AWX admin password.